 Distributed and decentralized cloud storage is a fantastic way to take advantage of underutilized storage and bandwidth, but in order to provide highly available and durable cloud storage, we needed to build in some fairly sophisticated security and privacy controls.

-The access management paradigm for Storj DCS is based on a set of security and privacy principles that are incorporated at the code level either as a necessary component of the decentralized architecture or as feature to enable developers to build more secure and private applications.
+The access management paradigm for Storj DCS is based on a set of security and privacy principles that are incorporated at the code level either as a necessary component of the decentralized architecture or as a feature to enable developers to build more secure and private applications.

 Data and metadata stored on Storj DCS is encrypted and the Satellite never has access to encryption keys